 In 2017, 70,237 people died of drug overdoses in America, of which more than 47,000 involved opioids.
-The National Institute on Drug Abuse (NIDA) released that more than 17,000 people - 47 a day - died of overdoses involving prescription opioids, but what the data does not convey is the human toll of this epidemic: we are losing over 192 lives a day, our children, parents, friends and neighbors.
+What the data does not convey is the human toll of this epidemic: we are losing over 192 lives a day, our children, parents, friends and neighbors.

 These tragedies can be prevented.
 Naloxone is a medication that can reverse opioid overdoses.
 It is bystander-administered, and learning how to recognize and respond to an opioid overdose is one step we can all take to help save a life.

 People who have had a nonfatal overdose are at heightened risk of fatal overdose.
 With the necessary support, a nonfatal overdose can become an opportunity for intervention, and is a time to provide compassion, tools and resources to our most vulnerable patients and their families.

 Addiction Policy Forum’s Overdose Reversal Toolkit contains training videos on how to recognize and respond to an overdose, information about how to administer naloxone, harm reduction education, resources and further reading.
 This toolkit is open source, and we encourage you to share it with your communities and loved ones who could benefit from this information.